 Fun Fact: Did you know that veterans sell red poppies to raise money for the upkeep of their cemeteries and to help our disabled veterans?

 You can do the same!
-Here's the perfect service-learning activity for young children.
+Please scroll, just slightly, for Poppies, a fun service-learning activity for young children.

 Memorial Day Poppies

 Found on Lesson Plans Page, designed by Betty Yerger

 3-inch red construction paper circle with center dot

 1/2 X 6-inch strip light yellow paper